Love all things birth & babies? Why becoming a doula could change your life

-The course is an investment of 10 days of face-to-face training and covers 10 modules including:
+This course is an investment of 14 days of face-to-face training or you can also go at your own pace with online training which covers 17 modules including:

-- Module 7 – Physiological Birth & Inductions
+- Module 8 – Physiological Birth versus Inductions

 If you would like more information about the course please head to the Doula Training Academy website.

 Reading all of this and thinking ‘I’m not sure I want to become a doula but I love the sound of hiring one!’?

 Vicki still works as a doula and you can find out more about her services HERE.